 XO stands for crystal oscillator.
 It's the clock source for many digital and mixed-signal systems.
 It provides a clean and low-noise signal that is needed for many applications such as core logic, physical layer transceivers, and mixed-signal ADCS/DAC sampling clocks.Design Parameters

-The key parameter for select a crystal is looking for its phase noise.
-Phase noise can be thought of as how jittery a clock source is with respect to its operational nominal frequency.
-Beware, this is different from clock stability measured in part per million (PPM), which is a tolerance/accuracy measurement.
-When looking for phase noise, we are examining the crystal's frequency variance/precision factor.
-It is looking at the strength of noise with respect to the center crystal frequency (i.e nominal frequency) in the frequency domain.
-We typically would look at offset 1KHz, 10KHz, 100 kHz away from the center frequency.
+The key parameter for selecting a crystal is looking for its phase noise.
+Phase noise can be thought of as how jittery a clock source is with respect to its nominal operational frequency.
+Beware, this is different from clock stability measured in parts per million (PPM), which is a tolerance or accuracy measurement.
+When looking for phase noise, we are examining the crystal's frequency variance or precision factor.
+It is looking at the strength of noise with respect to the center crystal frequency (i.e., the nominal frequency) in the frequency domain.
+We typically would look at offsets of 1 kHz, 10 kHz, or 100 kHz away from the center frequency.

-A useful tool for PLL design and analysis is https://www.ti.com/tool/PLLATINUMSIM-SW
+A useful tool for PLL design and analysis is https://www.ti.com/tool/PLLATINUMSIM-SW.